thcasey3/hanlab/docs/source/odnp.rst

     workspace.add('hydration_inputs', inputs)

 In rare cases the bulk water or second order T1 interpolation constants may need to be altered.
-This is not necessary for the hydration module to operate, but if needed this can be done by adding the dictionary **'hydration_constants'** to the workspace.
+This is not necessary for the odnp module to operate, but if needed this can be done by adding the dictionary **'hydration_constants'** to the workspace.
 For example,

 .. code-block:: python